 - Timer – Watch or stopwatch.

-On that point though, when it comes to choosing apertures, try f8.0 (100 ISO) as a starting point.
+On that point though, when choosing apertures, try f8.0 (100 ISO) as a starting point.
 Higher numbers will show more detail in a lightning bolt.
 Lower numbers will brighten and ‘thicken’ it.

 As for shutter speeds, start with thirty seconds and then increase the times.
 If the picture becomes pale, you’ve gone too long for the amount of light that’s in the sky.
 Shorten the shutter time or wait ’til the sky gets darker.
 Perhaps finding a darker location from which to shoot will fix this problem.